stellar/go/README.md

 ## Dependencies

-This repository is officially supported on the last two releases of Go, which is currently Go 1.11 and Go 1.12.
-When using Go 1.11, a minimum minor version of Go 1.11.4 is required.
+This repository is officially supported on the last two releases of Go, which is currently Go 1.12 and Go 1.13.

 It depends on a [number of external dependencies](./go.mod), and uses Go [Modules](https://github.com/golang/go/wiki/Modules) to manage them.
 Running any `go` command will automatically download dependencies required for that operation.